mattosaurus/PgpCore/README.md

 ```
 ### Sign
 Sign the provided file or stream using a private key.

+Optional headers can be provided to include in the signed file.
+These can be set by providing a `Dictionary<string, string>` to the `headers` parameter.
+The key of the dictionary will be the header name and the value will be the header value.

 [`gpg --output "C:\TEMP\Content\content.txt" --sign "C:\TEMP\Content\signed.pgp"`](https://www.gnupg.org/gph/en/manual/x135.html)
 #### SignFileAsync